 - Develop programs to predict and prevent future criminal activity.

-Why Choose a Concentration?
+Why Choose a Track?

-This concentration fortifies your marketability in today’s criminal justice field.
+This track fortifies your marketability in today’s criminal justice field.
 With the level of criminal activity increasing in our U.S. cities, law enforcement agencies are seeking professionals to study the nature of crime and the patterns of criminals.
 Such research is invaluable in apprehending offenders, improving the safety and quality of life, optimizing internal operations, enacting effective policies, and planning for future resource needs.